nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 ## Constraints
 - The sorting system must be designed to be space efficient due to the robot having a size constraint of 1 cubic foot.
 - The size of ducks will constrain the width of the conveyor belt.
 The belt must have a width wider than the duck's width of 3.5 $\ in$.
-- With a object freqency of 1 item every 5 seconds decided upon in the consumption subsystem, The flipper should be able to hit a pedestal and reset to resting position in half that time in order to ensure the flipper does not interfere with any other object.
+- With a object freqency of 1 item every 5 seconds decided upon in the consumption subsystem as the worst case scenario, The flipper should be able to hit a pedestal and reset to resting position in half that time in order to ensure the flipper does not interfere with any other object.
+This ensures that the flipper will be out of the way even if the object frequency is nearly double the worst case as predicted in the consumption subsystem design.
+- Flipper must provide enough force to move the pedestals ( $F_{flipper} \gt F_{fped}= 0.2322 \ N$ )
+- Color sensor and flipper must be at least $1.238\  in$ from each other to ensure the sensor has adequate time to detect the color of the object that passes by.
+More distance may be required to accomodate the speed of the microcontroller that will control the servo for the flipper.

 ## Buildable Schematic